- Archives Home →

 October 3, 2008

-Romanticizing ObamaI think I have finally come to understand the reason Barack Obama appeals to many of his devoted followers despite his lack of accomplishment.
-The world of romance, not politics, must be our guide.Reading the most recent polls, I've been rather ...
+Romanticizing ObamaI think I have finally come to understand the appeal of Barack Obama to many of his devoted followers.
+It comes from the world of romance, not politics.

 -